-It was 35 years ago today in Memphis, April 4 1968 when the Dr. Rev. Martin Luther King was assassinated outside his hotel room.
+It was 35 years ago today in Memphis, April 4, 1968 when Dr. Rev. Martin Luther King was assassinated outside his hotel room.
 Memorials are being held across the country this weekend to commemorate King.

 April 4 is the anniversary of another significant but lesser known date in MLK’s life.
 It was on this date, in 1967, exactly one year before he was killed, King appeared at Riverside Church in New York City.
 He outlined why he opposed the Vietnam War.
 It would become known as his "Beyond Vietnam" address.